LogtalkDotOrg/logtalk3/scripts/docker/portable/README.md

 Volumes
 -------

-- `/source`
+* `/source`
 The work directory where Logtalk is started.
-The code base can be mounted here.
+The source of your project can be mounted here.

 Building a local image